joelt11753/eve-corp.github.io/_posts/2017-05-04-sql_operations_flagging_records_not_found.md

 ---
 layout: post
 title: SQL Operations - Flagging Records as Not Found
-keywords: sql, etl, notfound, not found, exclude, merge, merging data, identifying missing records, missing
+keywords: sql, etl, notfound, not found, exclude, merge, merging data, identifying missing records, missing, where vs on, where vs join, sql where to filter, why filter in join, filtering in left join
 ---

+## AKA: Why I want to filter in WHERE vs JOIN

 I came across an interesting scenario for one of my clients.
 They have a system which scans database hardware, and then merges the metadata into another database for reporting.